 While the attire of the worship leaders is formal, you feel free to come as you are.

 The Way – Fridays at 6:00pm

 Every Friday night our worship space is transformed into a gathering of people from all over the city of Memphis seeking to find comfort and sanctuary as they seek sobriety or are living with those who are.
 We’re all in recovery of some kind.
 We all have a God-sized hole in our hearts that we’ve sought to fill with substances and behaviors.
 It’s a hole that only God’s grace can fill.

 The Way is our service of Recovery.
 It begins with a meal shared and eaten in the actual sanctuary space.
 While not officially a “sacrament,” the act of giving sustenance to the physical body in advance of food for the soul is unmistakably sacramental.
 This service is profoundly different than our Sunday morning experience.
-It is led primarily by John both through the teaching moment and in his gift of music.
 At 6:00pm on Fridays in Memphis, the best music to be found comes from the sanctuary of St. John’s.